amandaIaria/bt-portfolio-v2/README.md

 __Problems__
   -  HtmlWebpackPlugin.options does not work with the HTML loader.
 I've tried suggestions from what I could find and they didn't work.
-  -  LInting rules need some work
+  -  Linting rules need some work
+  -  need to make sure fonts/images from node_modules import